 - An unofficial review of transfer credits which may be acceptable at Old Westbury can be completed using the Course Equivalencies Credit Guide.

-Stay on Long Island Initiative (SLOII) - Scholarship Partnership with Suffolk Community College
+Stay on Long Island Initiative (SoLII) - Scholarship Partnership with Suffolk Community College

-SUNY College at Old Westbury offers a scholarship to an outstanding student graduating from Suffolk County Community College.
-Find out more
+SUNY Old Westbury offers a scholarship to an outstanding student graduating from Suffolk County Community College.
+Learn more about the Stay On Long Island Scholarship.

 How to Apply

-The recommended application date for transfer students is March 15th for fall 2014 entry; October 15th for spring 2015 entry.
+The recommended application date for transfer students is March 15th for Fall entry; October 15th for Spring entry.
 To ensure a timely review of your application, it is best to act early.
 Applications and materials received after these dates may require additional time for a review to be completed.

 Follow the simple steps below for admission as a transfer to Old Westbury:These applications dates are recommended to ensure the most efficient processing of your materials.
 Applications and materials received after these dates may require additional time for a review to be completed.